surprisetalk/writings/essays/How to Do It.md

 <!-- <you can only be who you are now. you will always be unhappy if you pretend to be the person you want to be> -->

 <!-- <scott adams> -->

 If X is not something that you can't/won't start now, then pick a different X.
 - You can't make a billion-dollar software company right now, but you can make a nifty website.
 - You can't be Mr. Universe right now, but you can do some deadlifts.
 - You can't make an album right now, but you can make a sick beat.
 Note the difference between can't/won't.
 If X is "travel the world", then maybe you *can't* do it because of lack of money, or you *won't* do it because you're actually comfortable at home.
 In both cases, be honest with yourself.
 If you can't/won't find a clever solution to do X now, you don't want X badly enough.

 If X is a non-goal you can start now, X is likely some sort of skill.

 ###### Theory & Practice

+TODO

 <!-- <the reason you can't do x right now is because of lack of theory and/or practice> -->
 <!-- <you cannot succeed with theory or practice alone. and don't fool yourself into thinking that there is no theory and/or practice for X. to solve theoretical problems in physics, you need to practice math, social-skills, etc.> -->